It’s important you find the right counsellor for your needs

 Clinical research shows that being in nature is good for our mental health.
 Therefore, I offer my clients the opportunity to participate in ‘walk-and-talk’ therapy on the beach.
 Luckily, the beach is just 100 metres from my office.
 There are a number of reasons why this type of counselling works so well.
 Bi-lateral movement, light cardio exercise and the sense of freedom that being outdoors offers are good for our minds, bodies and hearts.
 I believe that human beings have not fully evolved to the enclosed lives we lead, sitting indoors with our tech devices.
 As a result being outdoors taps into a basic human need to make contact with our natural environment.

-In addition, I use Polyvagal Theory.
+In addition, I use elements of Polyvagal Theory.
 This utilizes our autonomic nervous systems to overcome physical stress and distress.
 You will learn to be proactive in the regulation of your body’s experience.
 As a result, you will overcome physiological symptoms, such as panic attacks, flashbacks, chronic pain, palpitations & sleeplessness.
-We may work with your dreams, with objects or using visualisation.
+We may also work with your dreams, with objects or using visualisation.
 At all times I will respect your right to decline the use of these types of intervention.
 Above all, this is your therapy.
 In practicality, you will be an active participant in creating your path to a thriving life.

 Organisations I have worked with include: